Laurence Tisch

-Laurence Alan Tisch (March 5, 1923 – November 15, 2003) was an American businessman, investor and billionaire.
+Laurence Alan Tisch (March 5, 1923 – November 15, 2003) was an American billionaire businessman and investor.
 He was the CEO of CBS television network from 1986 to 1995.
 With his brother Bob Tisch, he was part owner of Loews Corporation.

 Early life

 Tisch was born March 5, 1923, in Brooklyn, New York, the son of Sadye (née Brenner) and Al Tisch.
 His father's parents had emigrated from Ukraine and his mother's parents from Poland.
 He was of Jewish descent.
 His father, a former All-American basketball player at the City University of New York, owned a garment factory as well as two summer camps which his wife helped him run.

 Education and early career

 He graduated from New York University when he was just 18 and received a Penn Wharton MBA in industrial management by 20.
 In 1946, he made his first investment, purchasing a 300-room winter resort in Lakewood, New Jersey with $125,000 in seed money (roughly equivalent to $1.5 million at 2012 prices) from his parents.
 Two years later, his brother Bob joined him in the business, launching a lifelong partnership between the pair with Larry handling financial matters and Bob the overall management.

-Their first hotel was very successful and over the next decade, the Tisch brothers bought a dozen hotels in Atlantic City and the Catskills.
+Their first hotel was successful and over the next decade, the Tisch brothers bought a dozen hotels in Atlantic City and the Catskills.